jordanch/quiz-app/README.md

 # What is this?

 This is my repo for the g2i React assessment.
 It is a 10 question trivia app.
+Find the assessment [here](https://gist.github.com/severnsc/e09f4f8742b7dd91af9c422d6f210a57)

 # How is this app assessed?